 Definitely.
 Most attorneys can do this for you, but one who is experienced in estate planning will make sure it fits with your overall planning.
 You and the (trustworthy) holder of your durable power of attorney both need to fully understand the document.
-An estate-planning attorney can explain it in plain English.
+An estate-planning attorney can explain it in easy-to-understand terms.
 The document will have to be witnessed and notarized in order to be legal.